brian-provenzano/weather/README.md

 WUNDERGROUND_APIKEY = ""
 ```

-There are also a few other settings (constants) you may wish to set those are in the following section in the code in 'create-weather-histogram':
+There are also a few other settings (e.g. caching expirations) you may wish to set.
+Those are located in the following section in 'create-weather-histogram':
 ```
 ##########################################
 #- Modify the options below as needed